Synless/Keyboard/README.md

 - Add the files of the QMK part to a fresh QMK directory
 - Open a linux terminal and navigate to the root or the QMK directory
 - Type "make synless:default"
+- Flash synless_default.hex using QMK Toolbox or any other programming software you prefer